BENTONVILLE -- The Confederate statue removed earlier this month from the downtown square will be the centerpiece of a new private park.

 The Confederate statue stood on the downtown square for more than 100 years before it was removed Sept.
-2. The Daughters of the Confederacy, the group owning the monument, announced June 1 it would move the statue to the park.
+2. The Daughters of the Confederacy, the group that owns the monument, announced June 1 it would move the statue to the park.

 "This is going to be a Benton County park, and I think that is very important," he said.

-Berry served as a Civil War officer, lawyer, Arkansas legislator, speaker of the state House of Representatives and circuit judge for the 4th Judicial District.
-He was elected Arkansas's 14th governor and then served as a U.S. senator from 1885 to 1907, according to the Encyclopedia of Arkansas.
+Berry was a Civil War officer, lawyer, Arkansas legislator, speaker of the state House of Representatives and circuit judge for the 4th Judicial District.
+He was elected Arkansas' 14th governor and then was a U.S. senator from 1885 to 1907, according to the Encyclopedia of Arkansas.

 The park will be laid out in the form of a Maltese cross, said Ann Rossi, monuments chairwoman for the state Daughters of the Confederacy.

-A target of pranksters throughout the years, lately the soldier has become more of a lightning rod for racial tension.
+A target of pranksters throughout the years, the statue had lately become more of a lightning rod for racial tension.
 Two cannon balls on the monument were taken during a protest against police brutality June 1 on the square.
 The cannon balls were recovered.

-The statue had become an ongoing concern for public safety even before the rally, Benton County Judge Barry Moehring said in a June 2 statement.
+The statue had become an ongoing concern for public safety even before the rally, Barry Moehring, county judge of Benton County, said in a June 2 statement.

 "There are impassioned opinions on both sides of the issues surrounding the statue that have occasionally led to threats of vandalism and violence, and which in some rare instances have become reality.
 As the county judge, public safety is my primary concern, and so moving the statue out of the square is one step toward making the square safer for all residents of and visitors to Benton County and Bentonville," the statement said.